blbadger/blbadger.github.io/logistic-map.md

 and this means that as expected, only the roots that were attractors in the numerical approach are stable, and the rest are unstable.
 As an aside, note that the root at 0 has the largest value of $(f^3)'(x)$, and numerically is the most unstable of all points.

 But there is something different about $r=3.83$ that yields (prime) period 3 points compared to those observed above for prime period 1 or 2.
-Let's try to find points of period 4, which involves finding the roots of the unfortunate equation $f^4(x) - x$ which for $r=3.83$ is
+Let's try to find points of period 4, which involves finding the roots of the equation $f^4(x) - x = 0$ which for $r=3.83$ is the unfortunate

 ```python
 -559733898.714433x^16+4477871189.715462x^15-16257127648.301172x^14+35437147718.087624x^13-51706394045.119659x^12+53298583067.632263x^11-39921349801.953377x^10+22008774729.800488x^9-8946369923.674864x^8+2660008486.237636x^7-568040584.628146x^6+84473618.951678x^5-8330423.126762x^4+503584.653117x^3-16284.736485x^2+214.176627x
 ```
-which by Halley's method estimates roots at
+which Halley's method estimates real roots at

 ```python
 [(0.60584), (0.738903), (0.803014), (0.299162), (0.369161), (0), (0.891935), (0.914596)]